-Introduction: Why Most Software Projects Struggle
+Introduction: Why Most Software Projects Still Struggle

 For custom development support, start here: Custom software development.